awsdocs/aws-cloudformation-user-guide/doc_source/change-sets-for-nested-stacks.md

 ```

 ### describe\-change\-set<a name="working-with-change-set-describe-cli"></a>
-+ [https://docs.aws.amazon.com/cli/latest/reference/cloudformation/describe-change-set.html](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/describe-change-set.html) – Returns a list of changes that AWS CloudFormation will make if you execute the change set\.
++ [https://docs.aws.amazon.com/cli/latest/reference/cloudformation/describe-change-set.html](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/describe-change-set.html) – Returns a list of changes that CloudFormation will make if you execute the change set\.
 If the change set specified contains child change sets that belong to nested stacks, then `ChangeSetId` will return information about that change set\.
 For more information, see [To view a change set \(AWS CLI\)](using-cfn-updating-stacks-changesets-view.md)\.

 The following AWS CLI example is of a `describe-change-set` input for the root stack change set\.